The Whist Family of Card Games

 Spades is a Whist-type game in which the trump suit is always predetermined to be spades.
 There are a few variations of spades, but they are all whist-derived and have the same basic gameplay.
 Players bid how many tricks they think they’ll be able to take in a round, being careful not to bid too many.
 An interesting feature of this game in particular is that players may choose bid “blind nil,” meaning that they commit to taking no tricks at all during a round without even looking at their hand.
 It can be a nerve wracking way to play, but offers considerable score bonuses if you can actually pull it off!

-There are many more games in the Whist family of card games that are played across the world, but these are the most popular.
+There are many more games in the Whist family of card games (such as Bid Whist) that are played across the world, but these are the most popular.
 Chances are good that if you know how to play any one of these games, you’ll be able to pick up any of the others without too much difficulty.